Back to Faculty Directory

 2019 - 2019 Interim Music Director Parish of Mater Christi

-2017 - Now Associate Professor of Creative Arts Siena College
+2017 - 2023 Associate Professor of Creative Arts Siena University (formerly Siena College)

 2015 - 2015 Interim Organist First Lutheran Church